 In situations involving a significant corporate transaction such as a merger or a takeover, the spotlight is often on the conduct of the target company's board of directors.
 If the target company board determines to sell the company, then under the law of many states, including Delaware, the directors have a duty to seek the best transaction reasonably available for shareholders (commonly referred to as "Revlon duties").
 Except in circumstances described below, the courts will review the conduct of the directors under an "enhanced scrutiny" standard to assure that their conduct was reasonable.
 The enhanced scrutiny standard involves a review of the directors' decision-making process and the reasonableness of the directors' actions.
-If a target company's board takes defensive action in response to an unsolicited acquisition proposal and such action is challenged, the conduct of the board will be reviewed under the enhanced scrutiny standard, as discussed in the response to question 8.2 below.
-In 2015, the Delaware Supreme Court held that a change of control transaction subject to the enhanced scrutiny standard would instead be reviewed under the deferential "business judgment rule" if the transaction is approved by a majority of fully informed and un-coerced shareholders.
-The decision and its progeny provides a potentially powerful litigation tool to corporate directors and officers, so long as shareholders are fully informed when considering a transaction.
+If a target company's board takes defensive action in response to an unsolicited acquisition proposal and such action is challenged, the conduct of the board will be reviewed under the enhanced scrutiny standard, as discussed in the response to question 8.1 below.
+If a change-of-control transaction is approved by a majority of fully informed and uncoerced shareholders, the transaction would be reviewed under the deferential "business judgment rule" instead of the enhanced scrutiny standard, essentially extinguishing fiduciary duty claims and leaving only claims for waste.
+This provides a potentially powerful litigation tool to corporate directors and officers, so long as shareholders are fully informed when considering a transaction.

-In a going private transaction (as described in the response to question 1.6), board members who are also: (i) significant shareholders seeking to take the target company private; or (ii) members of senior management of the target company who are part of the buyout group, will have a conflict of interest which will bar them from involvement in the target company's evaluation of whether to entertain the going private transaction and the process for considering it against other alternatives.
-A greater burden will be imposed on the target company board of directors to ensure its shareholders are treated fairly.
-To help ensure the fairness of the process, boards of directors often will delegate to special committees, consisting entirely of independent directors, the task of negotiating and approving such transactions.
+In a going-private transaction (as described in the response to question 1.5), board members who are also: (i) significant share-holders seeking to take the target company private; or (ii) members of senior management of the target company who are part of the buyout group, will have a conflict of interest that will bar them from involvement in the target company's evaluation of whether to entertain the going-private transaction and the process for considering it against other alternatives.
+A greater burden will be imposed on the target company's board of directors to ensure its shareholders are treated fairly.
+To help ensure the fairness of the process, boards of directors often will delegate to special committees - consisting entirely of independent directors - the task of negotiating and approving such transactions.

-The deferential business judgment rule will be the applicable standard for reviewing a controlling shareholder going private transaction if the transaction is: (i) negotiated and approved by an attentive special committee comprised of independent directors, which is fully empowered to decline the transaction and to retain its own financial and legal advisers; and (ii) conditioned on the uncoerced, fully informed and non-waivable approval of a majority of the unaffiliated minority shareholders.
-If such practices are not followed by the target board in a controlling shareholder going private transaction from the start of substantive economic negotiations, "entire fairness" will be the applicable standard of review.
-Under the "entire fairness" standard, the directors bear the burden of proving the entire fairness of their actions, as to both dealing and price, except that in a going private transaction structured as a merger, this burden of proof may shift to the shareholder challenging the transaction if there is a properly functioning special committee of the target company board or the transaction is subject to the approval of a majority of the shares held by target company shareholders not standing on both sides of the transaction.
-Even if the procedural measures described above are implemented in a take private transaction involving a controlling shareholder, courts will closely scrutinise the underlying facts to determine whether the application of the business judgment rule is appropriate.
+The deferential "business judgment rule" (as opposed to the far more stringent "entire fairness" standard) will be the applicable standard for reviewing a controlling shareholder going-private transaction if, from the start of substantive economic negotiations, the transaction is: (i) negotiated and approved by an attentive special committee comprising independent directors, which is fully empowered to decline the transaction and to retain its own financial and legal advisers; and (ii) conditioned on the uncoerced, fully informed and non-waivable approval of a majority of the unaffiliated minority shareholders.
+If such practices are not followed by the target board in a controlling shareholder going-private transaction from the start of substantive economic negotiations, "entire fairness" will be the applicable standard of review.
+Under the "entire fairness" standard, the directors bear the burden of proving the entire fairness of their actions, as to both dealing and price.
+In a going-private transaction structured as a merger, this burden of proof may shift to the shareholder challenging the transaction if there is a properly functioning special committee of the target company board or if the transaction is subject to the approval of a majority of the shares held by target company shareholders not standing on both sides of the transaction.